ua-gist415-spring-2022-201/6-2-postgis-osm-geoserver/README.md

 While remembering the URL could be handy, it will be easiest for you to visit the `Demos` link on the left-hand main menu of geoserver webpage and find the `WMS_getCapabilities.url`.

-Once you are connected to geoserver localhost from within QGIS in the `WMS/WMTS` dialog, you should see your newly created `osm` Layer Group.
+Once you are connected to geoserver localhost from within QGIS in the `WMS/WMTS` dialog, you should see your newly created `nyc_workshop` Layer Group.

 ![qgis-wms-osm-layer-group](screenshots/qgis-add-wms-layer-list.png)